cortex-js/cortexjs.io/src/_pages/mathlive-guide-menu.md

 }
 ```

-Even if the menu toggle button is hidden, the context menu is still accessible
+Even when the menu toggle button is hidden, the context menu is still accessible
 with keyboard shortcut, right-click or long press.

 **To prevent the menu from being displayed**, set the
-`mf.menuItems` to an empty array:
+`mf.menuItems` property to an empty array:

 ```javascript example
 mf.menuItems = [];